 Rocky Creek Bridge was originally built in 1928.

-The new two-lane concrete bridge will better support local traffic by improving safety, flood immunity and traffic flow on Murphy’s Creek Road.
-The project also includes realignment of Murphy’s creek Road to connect the new bridge to the existing road network.
+The new 2 lane concrete bridge will better support local traffic by improving safety, flood immunity and traffic flow on Murphy’s Creek Road.
+The project also includes realignment of Murphy’s Creek Road to connect the new bridge to the existing road network.
 The current bridge will remain open and will be decommissioned once the new bridge is operational.

 - Improves safety